mverleg/voronoi/README.rst

 * Avoid unnecessary allocations, i.e. keep recycling one vector per thread to store nearest points.
 * Assigning pixels to centers and colorizing the pixels can be parallellized per row without locks.
 Averaging the colors is harder because the average would be mutably shared.

 The Voronoi transform above, with 500 pixels per patch on a small image, takes between 0.02s and 0.05s on my machine overall.
 This is mostly loading and saving of data and starting of the thread pool - without those, it takes 0.0075s or 133x per second.

-For a future time: simd, cache locality, contiguous memory, branch prediction.
+The stripped binary is 1.7mb.

 Types
 -------------------------------